nibynic/ember-form-builder/README.md

 </div>
 ```

-Ember Form Builder ships with `default` and `inline` wrappers.
+Ember Form Builder ships with `default` and `inline` wrappers that are compatible
+with [Bootstrap](https://getbootstrap.com/) form markup.
 You can overwrite them or
 define your own wrappers.
 Then to select a wrapper for a specific input, just pass
 its name in the `wrapper` attribute: